Zero-Tang/NoirVisor/src/vt_core/readme.md

 If NoirVisor is loaded as a Type-I Hypervisor, the NMI will be taken in a wrong context.
 The approach of MiniVisor, written by Satoshi Tanda, is to discard the NMIs.
 However, if some messages are to be delivered through NMI, loss of message may cause incorrect behavior in the system and may trigger kernel panicking (e.g: NMI watchdog).

 ## Type-II Hypervisor
 If NoirVisor is loaded as a Type-II Hypervisor, the NMI will be taken in an out-of-monitor context.
-If malicious software hijacked the NMI handler of the OS, then the malicious software can circumvent the monitoring of hypervisor by issuing NMIs over APIC ICR.
+If malicious software hijacked the NMI handler of the OS (e.g: registered an NMI callback through `KeRegisterNmiCallback`), then the malicious software can circumvent the monitoring of hypervisor by issuing NMIs over APIC ICR.

 ## Solution
 The straight-forward solution is to set up hypervisor's own NMI handler for the host.
 The handler will inject NMI to the guest.
 However, in terms of returning from NMI, there is something worth discussing: